Skip to contents

 #> yes 0.684 0.665 0.615 0.469 0.498 0.659

 However, as discussed in the methodology paper (McCartan et al. 2023), this approach is generally biased.
-Essentially, it only measures the association between race and turnout which is mediated through names and locations.
+Essentially, it only measures the part of the association between race and turnout that is mediated through names and locations.
 It doesn’t properly account for other ways in which race could be associated with the outcome.
 The BIRDiE methodology addresses this problem by relying on a different assumption: that names are independent of outcomes (here, turnout) conditional on location and race.
 For example, among White voters in a particular ZIP code, this assumption would mean that voters name Smith and those named Jones are both equally likely to vote.

 Estimating distributions by race